 VinciWorks has been in close consultation with HMRC, other tax regulators and over 100 leading international firms to establish the implications of the EU Directive and build a reporting solution to help businesses comply.

-Join us for a short meeting where we will be covering the core features of our software and give guidance on how international businesses can use it to report and track transactions.
+In this webinar, we covered the core features of our software and shared guidance on how international businesses can use it to report and track transactions.

 DAC6 is a European regulation aimed at reducing international tax evasion and promoting transparency.
 DAC6 requires lawyers, accountants, tax advisers, bankers and other “intermediaries” to report some aggressive cross-border tax arrangements.
 These “mandatory disclosure requirements” (MDRs) are relevant for tax transactions that cross EU borders in which it seems that the primary purpose of the transaction is a tax advantage.